 Wall racks work especially well if you have a road bike with narrow handlebars.
 This is because when they are hanging from a wall rack, you won’t have much of a problem with it sticking out too much and getting in the way.

 For an alternative, you might want to check out the Clug.
 This is the smallest bike rack available.
-By clipping your bike wheel into this minimalist and stylish rack, your bike can hang safely upright.
+By clipping your front wheel into this minimalist and stylish rack, your bike can hang safely upright.

 The Clug’s small size is not imposing or too obvious when a bike is not hanging from it.
 This subtle design makes the Clug a more attractive option than some of the more industrial looking racks you can buy.